 - Previous injury.

-Sudden sharp pain in the belly or the muscle or further up where the tendon attaches to the pelvic bone is a common indicator that a groin strain has occurred.
+Sudden sharp pain in the groin muscles or further up where the tendon attaches to the pelvic bone is a common indicator that a groin strain has occurred.
 This pain can be felt when sprinting or changing direction.
 Groin strains range from grade 1, 2, and 3, depending on the extent of the injury.

 - Grade one: Minor tear that involves pain

-- Grade two: More severe pain with bruising and swelling
+- Grade two: Larger tear with pain, bruising and swelling

 You may also be interested in these articles